-Chicken bog is a Southern recipe that combines rice and meat with influences from W. Africa and Spain.
+Chicken bog recipe is a Southern dish that combines rice and meat with influences from W. Africa and Spain.
 The element that makes chicken bog different from its ethnic relatives is suggested by its name: it’s a boggy/wet dish and rice stew as opposed to fluffy and dry rice.

 My chicken bog recipe involves a tad more ingredients than the basic recipe with chicken, rice and sausage (but not many more).
 The secret to making it right lies in the stock.
 You can prepare a delicious chicken stock at home, strain it and then use it later to cook the rice.